core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 --- abstract

-YANG Schema Item iDentifiers (SID) are globally unique 63-bit unsigned integers used to identify YANG items.
-This document defines the semantics, the registration, and assignment processes of SIDs.
-To enable the implementation of these processes, this document also defines a file format used to persist and publish assigned SIDs.
+YANG Schema Item iDentifiers (YANG SID) are globally unique 63-bit unsigned integers used to identify YANG items.
+This document defines the semantics, the registration, and assignment processes of YANG SIDs.
+To enable the implementation of these processes, this document also defines a file format used to persist and publish assigned YANG SIDs.

 --- middle

 # Introduction

 Some of the items defined in YANG {{RFC7950}} require the use of a unique identifier.
 In both NETCONF {{RFC6241}} and RESTCONF {{RFC8040}}, these identifiers are implemented using names.
 To allow the implementation of data models defined in YANG in constrained devices and constrained networks, a more compact method to identify YANG items is required.
-This compact identifier, called SID, is encoded using a 63-bit unsigned integer.
+This compact identifier, called YANG SID or simply SID in this document and when the context is clear, is encoded using a 63-bit unsigned integer.
 The limitation to 63-bit unsigned integers allows SIDs to be manipulated more easily on platforms that might otherwise lack native 64-bit unsigned arithmetic.
 The loss of a single bit of range is not significant given the size of the remaining space.

 The following items are identified using SIDs: